 In the event of a home fire or gas leak, your best defense is a strong offense.
-Installing smoke and carbon monoxide detectors is the surefire way to make sure you're properly warned in the event of such a catastrophe.
-In the event of a fire or gas leak, you have only moments to evacuate your home, so give yourself the best opportunity to safely and quickly get you and your loved ones out.
+Installing smoke and carbon monoxide gas detector alarms is the surefire way to make sure you're properly warned in the event of such a catastrophe.
+In the event of a fire or gas leak, you have only moments to evacuate your home, so give yourself the best opportunity to safely and quickly get you and your loved ones out by installing gas and fire alarm detectors.
 If you're interested in further reading, check out our article on smoke alarms and carbon monoxide (CO) detectors, as well as our write-up on smoke alarm maintenance.

 Smoke Alarm Roundup

 Odds are we've all got a little disc-shaped device in our homes that lets us rest easy…no, I'm not talking about your Roomba.
 I'm talking about the smoke alarms that tell us we'll be alerted in time should fire or fumes put us in danger.
 But even though they tend to look similar and are all built with the same purpose in mind, different smoke detectors actually work in several different ways.
 Detection technologies are tailored to different types of fires and smoke densities, and it's best to be aware of the variations so you can make the smartest choices possible when protecting your home and family.

 The vast majority of residential smoke alarms fall into one of two different categories: ionization and photoelectric.
 Let's take a look at the inner workings of each type to learn exactly which one will suit your needs as a person who doesn’t want to die in a blazing inferno.

 IMPORTANT NOTE: While smoke and carbon monoxide often go hand in hand, CO can be emitted without the tell-tale smoke.
 To be safe, it's important to have BOTH types of detectors in your home, or a combination detector that takes care of both in one device.